autoit4you/node-jose/README.md

 Sign `input` with either a secret using a HMAC algorithm or a *private* key using a digital signature algorithm.

-If `input` is neither a string nor a buffer, it will be stringified using `JSON.stringify`.
+`input` must be a buffer.

 When using a HMAC algorithm `secretOrPrivateKey` should be either a string or a buffer.
 When using a digital signature algorithm, the value should be a PEM encoded *private* key.

-Returns the signature in [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) format.
+Returns the signature as buffer.

 #### Example:
 ```js